abhisheksawarkar/Thesis_Project/README.md

 2. Final_code_Receiver_on_UGV
 Arduino sketch to accept sensor values wirelessly over xbee network.
 The sketch is burnt on Arduino mega mounted on a UGV which controls the pan-tilt mechanism as per the sensor values.

+3. My_VR_OpenCV
+OpenCV code to convert video from local storage or from IP webcam into VR SBS format.
+In this project, the VR goggle acts as HMD - head mount display for human controller.